tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Near Real Time delivery (60 seconds)
 - Supports transformation of data on the fly (Lambda)
 - Billing - volume through firehouse
+- Firehose offers near realtime delivery of data when buffer size in 1MB fills or Buffer interval in 60 seconds